Are you fit to drive?

 Overdue medical reports

-If you do not provide a medical report to Roads and Maritime before the due date, your licence may be suspended.
+If you do not provide a medical report to Transport for NSW before the due date, your licence may be suspended.

-In some circumstances, and on a case-by-case basis, Roads and Maritime may allow an extension of the due date.
+In some circumstances, and on a case-by-case basis, Transport for NSW may allow an extension of the due date.
 We recognise that it can be difficult to obtain an appointment with a doctor or specialist, especially in regional areas.
 An extension will only be given if you can prove that you’ve made arrangements to book an appointment well before the due date, even if the appointment cannot be made until afterwards.

 Occupational Therapist reviews